techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

 - **Meetings and collaboration** - Policy changes for transcription, captions, and recording.
 - **Microsoft Teams** - AI-based noise suppression and video optimization.
 Cameo overlay.
 Voice isolation.
 Speaker attribution, face, and voice enrollment.

+To see more about these features, see [Get more out of hybrid meetings with Teams Rooms and Copilot](https://techcommunity.microsoft.com/t5/microsoft-teams-blog/get-more-out-of-hybrid-meetings-with-teams-rooms-and-copilot/ba-p/4057302).

 ## Getting started with Copilot

 [Microsoft 365 Copilot](https://www.microsoft.com/microsoft-365/blog/2023/03/16/introducing-microsoft-365-copilot-a-whole-new-way-to-work) is an AI-powered productivity tool that uses large language models (LLMs) and integrates your data with the Microsoft Graph and Microsoft 365 Apps.